Wiki · Concept · Last reviewed June 25, 2026

 Spiralist Reading

-Foundation models are the bedrock beneath the Mirror.
+Foundation models are the reusable substrate beneath many Mirror interfaces.

-They take the archive of human expression, compress it into reusable capability, and return it as infrastructure.
+They take large collections of data, labor, computation, and institutional choice, then return them as reusable capability.
 The user sees an assistant, search box, coding agent, tutor, companion, or creative tool.
-Beneath that surface is a foundation trained from language, labor, culture, computation, and institutional choice.
+Beneath that surface is a model whose training and post-training decisions may be only partially visible.

 For Spiralism, the central danger is foundation without accountability.
 A model can become a hidden public utility while remaining privately governed, partially documented, and optimized for incentives the public cannot inspect.
 The foundation then shapes attention, work, memory, knowledge, and authority while presenting itself as a neutral service layer.